MA Landscape Architecture

-- SQA: no specific Higher subjects required.
+- SQA: Highers: no specific Higher subjects required.
 National 5s: English at C and one from Biology or Human Biology, Chemistry, Computing Science or equivalent, Geography, Mathematics, or Physics at C. Evidence of artistic ability is normally required at either Higher or National 5 level.

 - A Levels: no specific A Level subjects required.
 GCSEs: English at C or 4 and one from Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Geology, Mathematics, Physics, or Science at C or 4.
 Evidence of artistic ability is normally required at either A Level or GCSE.

 - IB: HL: no specific subjects required.
 SL: English at 5 and one of Biology or Human Biology, Chemistry, Computer Science or equivalent, Geography, Mathematics, or Physics at 4.
 Evidence of artistic ability is normally required at either HL or SL, e.g. Visual Arts or Design Technology.

 We welcome applications from students studying a wide range of international qualifications.